roman-milk/roman-milk.github.io/taking-jasmine-walker.md

  "Of course, silly," Dana chuckled, impressed by just how obedient the MILF was.
 "Now get over here and unclasp your Mistress."

  Jasmine quickly obeyed, reaching around to Dana's back fumbling with the clasp, her excitement only making the simplistic task more difficult.
 Finally the clasp came undone and Dana's 36G breasts were directly in Jasmine's face.
-Report_Story #3